Itimoto/Roomba-Roamer/README.md

 You will need SSL Certificates for an HTTPS app.
 I used [Certbot](https://certbot.eff.org/)

 I built the Roamer as an HTTP app, originally; however, I migrated it to HTTPS/SPDY for better load times and better SEO.
 At the same time, implementing HTTP is *quite* a bit simpler than HTTPS.
 But there is *still* a difference.

 That's why I've explicitly named the files `http-(component).(js/html)` — so that it's easier to see the difference, *and* to better know how to migrate multiple 'plain/insecure' WebSocket instances to 'WebSocketSecure' instances on HTTPS.

-That is the reasoning behind the `WSSRouter`, after all.
+That's the reasoning behind the `WSSRouter`, after all.

 </details>